Two types of Medicaid coverage are available for Medicare beneficiaries with low incomes:

 Federal and state governments should actively enforce the protections against the balance billing of Qualified Medicare Beneficiaries by providers.

-Federal and state governments should develop and implement strategies to identify QMBs who receive bills from providers and should educate both beneficiaries and providers about the federal prohibition on balance billing.
+Federal and state governments should develop and implement strategies to identify QMBs who receive bills from providers.
+They should educate both beneficiaries and providers about the federal prohibition on balance billing.